CasperMcTavish/MPhys/Analysis/README.md

 xy_fit_results.txt is another file that is produced as explained in **XY_move_analyse.sh** section, but should function with datacompile.py regardless.

 **Currently out of date within this repo.
 Includes above values with errors with current code.**

+### 2D_Histogram
+Folder that contains the macro (histo2D.C) for creating a 2D histogram plot with position plots (Positions2D) and a value (efficiency, PV, etc).
+Acts a bit strange if you only plot along the x and y axis (will fill in the gaps).
+So need a valid amount of data for worthwhile information.

+### DataCompilation
+Folder that contains a basic malleable script (plotgraphs.C) that allows for the overlay of multiple sets of PMT data.
+Saved here for ease of use with two input files (.root).
+Can be changed to have more inputs.
+WIP -> Allow unlimited number of file to be added to the graph if need be.

+To run with unique files, input like:

+	root "plotgraphs.C(\"Efficiency260.root\",\"Efficiency206.root\")"
+Or change default files within plotgraphs.C